MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 - **[value]**: An attribute name, nested operation, or expression

    Data type: INT, FLOAT, DATE, TIME

+- **[default]**: Default value returned by operator when no element in defined [context] meets the [condition]

+   Data type: INT, FLOAT, DATE, TIME

 **Output data type**: INT, FLOAT, DATE, TIME

 **Example**: `AVGIF(ViewEvents, userName == "Laura", eventCost)`

-Can be used anywhere a custom metric can be used Returns the average event cost for events associated with the user "Laura"
+Custom metric can be used anywhere in application.
+Returns the average event cost for events associated with the user "Laura"

 ## COUNT([context])